- Last Updated Date:

 Common-law relationships, homosexual relations, adultery and prostitution are illegal and are subject to severe punishment, including the death penalty.

-Avoid physical contact, such as holding hands, in public.
+Avoid physical contact, including holding hands, in public.

 Possession of pornographic material is forbidden.